Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 One Last Thing

 The reason these islands stay off the radar is that the people who go there protect them.
 They want to come back and find them the same.
-So I will tell you the secret on the condition that you go quietly: rent a beach umbrella, eat your second meal of the day at a taverna with a paper tablecloth, and when your kids ask where the cruise ships are, tell them they are at Santorini, where they belong.
+So I'll tell you the secret on the condition that you go quietly: rent a beach umbrella, eat your second meal of the day at a taverna with a paper tablecloth, and when your kids ask where the cruise ships are, tell them they're at Santorini, where they belong.

 Recommended Products